e-vents/markdowns/TypeScript - Basics.md

     // process logic
 }
 ````
-## Optional Chaning
+## Optional Chaining
 In bigger projects and when receiving (nested) data from a back-end, you do not always know with certainty what you will get.

-For example here, for some reason the job object inside the user object has not been fetched.
+For example, assume that for some reason the job object inside the user object has not been fetched.
 This can be checked using the optional chaining when running on TS 3.7 or higher.
 ````typescript
 const fetechedData = {
     id: 'u1',